 - If you don’t have multiple squeezy bottles you can use piping bags instead.

 - Some dishes lend themselves well to being very regimented with the way they are plated and some look best with a more “organic” look.
 Often this is dictated by the main element - if its a perfectly round piece it may look best plated symmetrically for example.

 The perfect blank canvas

-Shop our Gio and Intaglio dinnerware collections, designed to effortlessly showcase exquisite, colourful and creative food.
+Shop our new Gio and Intaglio dinnerware sets, designed to effortlessly showcase exquisite, colourful and creative food.